-- 1. Press \Rightarrow OPTIONS and select Picture and sound in the menu bar. - 2.
-Press ▶ (right) and select Headphones volume and press OK. - 3.
-Press \blacktriangle (up) or \blacktriangledown (down) to adjust the volume. - 4.
-Press , repeatedly if necessary, to close the menu.
+1. Press # OPTIONS and select Picture and sound in the menu bar.

+- 2. Press ► (right) and select Headphones volume and press OK. - 3.
+Press \blacktriangle (up) or \blacktriangledown (down) to adjust the volume.

 Advanced sound settings

 Auto volume levelling

 With Auto volume leveling, you can set the TV to automatically level out sudden volume differences.
 Typically at the beginning of adverts or when you are switching channels.